Fish-MIP/Regional_MEM_Model_Templates/Ecosim models/EWE_CookStrait.md

-# Model name
+# Regional ecosystem model name

-EwE Cook Strait
+Cook Strait EwE

-# Contact

-Tyler Eddy - Memorial University of Newfoundland, Canada - [tyler.eddy\@mi.mun.ca](mailto:tyler.eddy@mi.mun.ca)
+## Contacts
+Tyler Eddy – tyler.eddy@mi.mun.ca

-# Spatial scale forcing
+## Spatial scale forcing

-Scale: region; Resolution: ¼ and 1 degree model runs
+Regional scale, no spatial resolution

-# Levels of gear disaggregation
+## Levels of gear disaggregation

-Species specific fisheries are included through the model, implemented as fishing mortality by species.
-Recreational fisheries fleets are distinguished from commercial fisheries fleets.
+Pots_and_Traps; Lines_Handlines_and_poles; Gillnets; Others
+Global effort data was not used due to a correlation with fishing effort of less than 0.5

-# Levels of functional group disaggregation
+## Levels of functional group disaggregation

-Species specific fisheries (highlighted in bold) are included through the model, implemented as fishing mortality by species based on observed fisheries catch data.

-1. Birds

-2. **Lobster**

-3. Mob inverts herb

-4. **Abalone (paua)**

-5. Urchins (kina)

-6. Mob invert carn

-7. Sea cucumber

-8. Phytal/infaunal inverts

-9. Sponges

-10. Sessile inverts

-11. Fish cryptic

-12. Fish inverts

-13. **Fish piscivores**

-14. Fish planktivores

-15. **Fish herbivores**

-16. Microphytes

-17. Macroalgae canopy

-18. Macroalgae foliose

-19. Macroalgae crustose

-20. Meso/macrozooplankton

-21. Microzooplankton

-22. Phytoplankton

-23. Bacteria

-24. Detritus
+lobsterscrab (Pots_and_Traps); demersal30-90cm (Lines_Handlines_and_poles; Gillnets); demersalmollusc (Others)

-# Spatial grid-cell allocation method
+## Spatial grid-cell allocation method

-Model does not have spatial resolution.
+Non spatial model

-# Fishing mortality rate equation
+## Fishing mortality rate equation

-Fishing mortality is used as an input in the model, as calculated by stock assessment models.

-# Selectivity (size,age,species)
+Fishing mortality was provided by the New Zealand fisheries science and management department

+## Selectivity (size, age, species)
 n/a

-# Model calibration
+## Model calibration

-Model is forced with a time series of fisheries mortality and calibrated to observed fisheries catches and observed species biomass from fisheries independent surveys.
+Model was driven with time series of fishing morality and modelled functional group biomasses were calibrated to observed functional group biomasses

-# Catchability and Creep (yearly rate of change catchability) Estimates
+## Catchability and creep (yearly rate of change catchability) estimates

-Catchability and creep are captured by fisheries mortality.
+n/a, fishing mortality is used

-# Further details on calibration
+## Further details on calibration

-Time series of observed species biomass based on surveys.
+*Have you used other metrics or data in your calibration?
+Please include a description and equations in this section.*

-# Statistical metrics
+## Statistical metrics

-Minimization of sum of squares between predicted and observed data through optimization.
+n/a

-# Statistical results (summary)
+## Statistical results (summary)

-Minimization of sum of squares between predicted and observed data through optimization.
+Comparison of modelled biomass to observed biomass to produce best correlation coefficient

-# Model changes or  improvements(s) made as a result of calibration
+## Model changes or improvements made as a result of calibration

-Change in vulnerability parameter estimates to produce best fit.

-# ADDITIONAL DETAILS FOR REGIONAL MODELS ONLY:
+n/a

+# Additional details
+The sections below are designed to better capture additional steps needed to run ecosystem models at a regional scale.

 ## Downscaling method

-Still waiting for fishing effort data.
+Due to the global fishing effort data having a correlation with regional fishing effort data of less than 0.5, global effort data was not used

-# The \"base\" year range of the regional model
+## “Base year" range of the regional model

-Base year of model is 1945.
-Have not yet applied global fishing effort data.
+1945

-# Environmental and biogeochemical variables and equations
+## Environmental and biogeochemical variables and equations

-NPP anomaly derived from ESM projections applied to primary producer groups.
+intpp was applied using the delta method as a forcing function to modify primary production in EwE, similar to 2b and 3b simulation rounds